Why EPD verification transparency matters

 - “Independent verifiers… shall not have conflicts of interests resulting from their position in the organization.” – chapter 8.2.1.

 Detecting EPDs that are being passed off as independently verified EPDs, yet are not, can be very hard.
-Such EPDs are published in large quantities in NRMCA and EPD Norge, for example.
+Such EPDs are published in large quantities by some program operators and manufacturers, for example.
 This is not without risk; it has led to EPDs being published where the product’s Global Warming Potential (GWP) is off by a factor of one million, as the example below shows.
 While verification does not guarantee the full accuracy of results, it clearly improves quality.
 For more details on data quality and types of EPD verifications, read How we work with data.

 Verification Statement introduced in